 I have students from ...
 Utah.
 And I also have a student who said the same thing who was raised-his mom was a Scientologist.
 And they both said, "Look, we came from cults.
 We know what a cult is.
 This is a cult."
-And like, other students who were Catholics, who came and were like, "Look I left my home to get away from given thorough background checks before they are allowed to come onto the MUM campus (14, June 1; 15, June 16; 16, June 16).
-I've even been told that if sustainability speakers discuss the use of mushrooms in permaculture, a taboo food among the movement, they are not allowed to speak on campus (15, June 16; 16, June 16).
+And like, other students who were Catholics, who came and were like, "Look I left my home to get away from dogma and I came here and it's just dogma."
+(4, June 29)

-Interviewee 4, and many others I spoke to, also Most people, when asked what is the difference be-mentioned censorship of information at MUM (1, June 12; 13; 15; 16; 17; 18; 22).
-Guest speakers at MUM are taking one individual's word as Truth, it is hard to see otherwise:
+Interviewee 4, and many others I spoke to, also mentioned censorship of information at MUM (1, June 12; 13; 15; 16; 17; 18; 22).
+Guest speakers at MUM are

 There are many individuals in the Movement who are desperate for change, yet are incapable of achieving it.
-When an entire culture is accustomed to
+When an entire culture is accustomed to taking one individual's word as Truth, it is hard to see otherwise: